-- Ensure the general preservation of mature trees throughout the property and within the proposed conservation easement to help screen the development from the view of the public roads to the extent feasible. - Utilize stormwater management best practices. - Maintain a minimal amount of impervious surface on the site in order to manage stormwater runoff into local surface water bodies pursuant to the Township's stormwater management ordinance (Part 4 of Chapter 225). - Establish architectural design standards that respects the historic features of the Hurstmont estate.
+- Provide for internal movement of pedestrians through sidewalks and paths. - Promote pedestrian safety through well-designed crossings and sidewalks within the Redevelopment Area. - Ensure the general preservation of mature trees throughout the property and within the proposed conservation easement to help screen the development from the view of the public roads to the extent feasible. - Utilize stormwater management best practices. - Maintain a minimal amount of impervious surface on the site in order to manage stormwater runoff into local surface water bodies pursuant to the Township's stormwater management ordinance (Part 4 of Chapter 225). - Establish architectural design standards that respect the historic features of all the historic assets located within the Area as well as Harding at large.